 As a junior oil and gas producer, the Corporation continues to devote significant attention to constraining costs.
-No changes were made to NEO base salaries in 2020, except for the Head of Finance whose salary increased in connection with her promotion to that role effective July 1, 2020.
+No changes were made to NEO base salaries in 2021.

 Annual Bonus

 The annual bonus is linked to the achievement of a balanced set of objectives that contribute to the Corporation's long-term financial growth and profitability.
 The Board ensures that performance goals and conditions are directly aligned with the achievement of the Corporation's corporate objectives.